From Pilot to Permanent: Green Mountain Power’s Home Battery Network Is Here to Stay

 GMP is also allowed to own and rate-base the batteries on customer property, something that other states do not allow their utilities to do.
 There is a market-design tension involved in letting utilities supply a product that competitive installers can also provide.

-Utility ownership allowed GMP to structure the monthly payment, which relieved customers of having to pay upfront, and also meant the utility, not the customer, was on the hook for product performance.
+Utility ownership allowed GMP to structure the monthly payment, which relieved customers of having to pay upfront, and it also meant the utility, not the customer, was on the hook for product performance.
 But it’s possible to offer that setup without the utility providing it — companies like Sunrun and Swell sell backup power for a monthly fee.

 More mysteriously, Tesla has made only limited attempts to set up similar networks elsewhere.
 It built an automated software platform for GMP that dispatches the Powerwalls for peaks while keeping batteries as full as possible for when they’re needed for backup.
-With sufficient staffing and resources, Tesla should be able to duplicate the network in many other similarly organized markets, or elsewhere in ISO New England itself.
+With sufficient staffing and resources, Tesla should be able to duplicate the network in many other similarly organized markets, or elsewhere in the territory of ISO New England itself.

-Tesla does advertise Powerwall participation in ConnectedSolutions, a bring your own device program that utilities National Grid and Eversource offer in Massachusetts, Connecticut and Rhode Island.
+Tesla does advertise Powerwall participation in ConnectedSolutions, a bring-your-own-device program that utilities National Grid and Eversource offer in Massachusetts, Connecticut and Rhode Island.
 And Tesla has installed home batteries in South Australia, which it aggregates and bids into grid services markets.
-That virtual power plant included roughly 900 sites, according to a July report by the market operator.
+That virtual power plant included roughly 900 sites, according to a July report from the market operator.

-In contrast, leading U.S. rooftop solar installer Sunrun has made networks of home batteries a company-wide strategic priority.
-It is building out 20 MW in New England to fulfill a capacity market contract in 2022, and working with power providers in California on several localized battery networks.
+In contrast, leading U.S. rooftop solar installer Sunrun has made networks of home batteries a companywide strategic priority.
+It is building out 20 MW in New England to fulfill a capacity market contract in 2022 and working with power providers in California on several localized battery networks.

-Oregon utility Portland General Electric is building a program that more closely resembles GMP’s: it will control batteries in 525 homes, using them for a broader range of grid services while attempting to preserve backup power for the customer.
+Oregon utility Portland General Electric is building a program that more closely resembles GMP’s: It will control batteries in 525 homes, using them for a broader range of grid services while attempting to preserve backup power for the customer.
 But that program aims to study performance for five years before finalizing a long-term investment and operations strategy.

 GMP, meanwhile, will see how much further its annual tally of dollars saved by home batteries can rise.